Up to 6 months 0% APR Financing Available! Learn More >

 Windows and Number of Floors

-Windows also affect furnace sizing, because having many windows can allow more heat to escape your house, even when they are closed.
+Windows also affect furnace sizing, because having many windows allows more heat to escape your house, even when they are closed.
 This is especially true for older windows.
 If your house has a high number of windows, you may want to choose a higher number of BTUs.
 The number of floors in your house also affects heat because a second-story house will provide more insulation and keep heat within the house.

 Sun Exposure and Roof Color